Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: Introduction

-In order to begin approaching relevant tasks, circuits will have to implement states with $\mathcal{O}(10^2)$ to $\mathcal{O}(10^3)$ qubits \cite{Preskill2018quantumcomputingin}.
-As the size of quantum circuits scales up, their energy consumption becomes a relevant issue \cite{PRXQuantum.3.020101,Parker2023,Fellous-Asiani2023}.
-This is the main question which we address in this work, in the context of the energy spent to program PICs consisting of arrays of MZIs using electro-optical modulators (EOMs), which are already more energy efficient than the more commonly used thermal-optical modulators.
+To address computationally relevant tasks, photonic circuits must scale to the preparation of states involving $\mathcal{O}(10^2)$–$\mathcal{O}(10^3)$ qubits \cite{Preskill2018quantumcomputingin}.
+As circuit size grows, energy consumption becomes a key bottleneck \cite{PRXQuantum.3.020101,Parker2023,Fellous-Asiani2023}.
+This motivates our central question: what is the energy cost of programming large-scale PICs composed of MZI arrays using electro-optical modulators (EOMs)?
+Although thermal phase shifters dominate current PIC demonstrations, they dissipate energy continuously.
+EOMs, by contrast, act as capacitive elements.
+They are nearly lossless at low operating frequencies but become dissipative in the \si{GHz} regime~\cite{miller2012energy}, precisely the operating range compatible with typical single-photon generation rates \cite{tomm2021bright}.

-To perform a quantitative evaluation of the energy consumption of quantum PICs, we constrain our analysis to the task of arbitrary QSP.
-We have chosen this task for two reasons: first, because it allows for a more general treatment, as opposed to QIP, which would require selecting one or more algorithms for comparison, and second because encoding information on a quantum state is a preliminary task to QIP and is a core task of variational QS algorithms such as variational quantum eigensolvers (VQE) \cite{Blunt2022}.
+To perform a quantitative evaluation of the energy consumption of quantum PICs, we constrain our analysis to the task of arbitrary QSP (aQSP).
+We have chosen this task because it allows for a more general treatment, as opposed to QIP, which would require selecting one or more algorithms for comparison, and encoding information on a quantum state is a preliminary task to QIP and is a core task of variational QS algorithms such as variational quantum eigensolvers (VQE) \cite{Blunt2022}.
+While previous studies have focused on estimating the energy consumption associated with photonic quantum platforms at the system level—including sources, detectors, and classical processing—our analysis targets the energetic cost of realizing quantum operations within the photonic circuit.
+By isolating the energy required to program and reconfigure interferometric networks for aQSP, we provide a complementary perspective on scalability limits in integrated quantum photonics \cite{soret2026quantum}.

+We investigated the energetic cost of implementing path-encoded qubits and qudits within GBQC and MBQC.
+To ensure a fair comparison, our analysis adopts a common hardware baseline based on programmable integrated circuits fabricated in thin-film lithium niobate (TFLN), a platform that combines low-loss photonic integration with high-speed electro-optic modulation in the \si{GHz} regime \cite{zheng2023electro,wang2018integrated,hu2025integrated}.